neo25-rgb/python-tdd-practice-001/README.md

-Here’s a clear README for your activity:

----

 # String and List Utility Functions

 This repository contains a set of Python functions that manipulate strings and lists in various ways.
 Your task is to **implement and thoroughly test** each function, including edge cases.